getsentry/sentry/docs/faq/index.rst

   the first thing you should check is your workers.

 Counts on events aren't increasing
-  Counts are incremented in bulk asyncrhonously utilizing the buffer and queue subsystems.
+  Counts are incremented in bulk asynchronously utilizing the buffer and queue subsystems.
+Check your configuration on those.

+Timestamps aren't updated on rollups (such as last seen) Timestamps are managed in the same way counters are utilizing the buffer and queue subsystems.
 Check your configuration on those.

 How do I